jwlawson/jwlawson.github.io/_posts/2016-07-30-blender-plugin.md

 After being imported into blender the image is squished into the exact render size, so `render_x by render_y` with aspect ratio `asp_n = render_x / render_y`.
 The aim is to scale the image so that the aspect ratio is infact `asp_o = orig_x / orig_y`, so we scale the `x` coord by `asp_o / asp_n`, which in fact is the same as scaling by `render_y / render_x * orig_x / orig_y`.

 The scaling is done by adding an effect strip.
-The call to `sequencer.effect_strip_add` automatically selets the newly added effect strip, so we use `active_strip` to get a reference to the transform in order to set the scale in it.
+The call to `sequencer.effect_strip_add` automatically selects the newly added effect strip, so we use `active_strip` to get a reference to this transform in order to set the scale in it.

 ```python
     def execute(self, context):
         """